-Avoiding processed foods and high-glycemic carbohydrates is key.
+Avoiding processed foods and high-glycemic carbohydrates is also key.

 Does Body Fat Impact Performance?

 Alright, brace yourself.
-No doubt you’ve heard some backlash over a comment made by one of the top CrossFit coaches last year about placing a goal number on body fat percentage for athletes.
-No doubt, this caused some uproar in the community, leaving many criticizing the comment.
+No doubt you’ve heard some backlash over comments made on social media about placing a goal number on body fat percentage for athletes.
+No doubt, this causes uproar in the community, leaving many criticizing these comments.

 No one is immune to the influence of social media.
 The key it to recognize how these recommendations directly relate to you and your goals.